Queen (playing card): Cultural references

 Regarding the anonymous nursery rhyme, "The Queen of Hearts" (published 1782), Katherine Elwes Thomas claims, in The Real Personage of Mother Goose, that the Queen of Hearts was based on Elizabeth of Bohemia.
 Benham, in his book Playing Cards: History of the Pack and Explanations of its Many Secrets, notes that French playing cards from the mid-17th century have Judith from the Hebrew Bible as the Queen of Hearts.
 See also: Queen of Hearts (Alice's Adventures in Wonderland).

+In Unicode

+The queens are included in the Playing Cards: